epost-dev/opennebula-puppet-module/README.md

 Running tests
 -------------
-To run the rspec-puppet tests for this module install the needed gems with bundler (http://bundler.io):
+To run the rspec-puppet tests for this module install the needed gems with [bundler](http://bundler.io):

      bundle install --path=vendor